getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 **Constraints:**

-- This item may occur multiple times per Envelope.
+- This Item may occur multiple times per Envelope.
-- For **minidump** and **apple crash report** attachments, the corresponding `"event"` item must be sent within the same Envelope.
+- For **minidump** and **apple crash report** attachments, the corresponding `"event"` Item must be sent within the same Envelope.
 - Generic attachments can be ingested separately from their events.
-It is recommended to send them in the same Envelope to allow for more efficient rate limiting and filtering.
+We recommend sending them in the same Envelope, which allows for more efficient rate limiting and filtering.
 - Generic attachments sent in separate Envelopes can be dropped independently of an event.
 To ensure consistent handling, consider sending them in the same